-Our Afternoon School teachers are committed to TTSP, to our mission, to their own professional growth, to their subject matter, and most of all to our students.
+Our Afternoon School teachers are committed to TTSP, our mission, their subject matter, and most of all to our students.

 Director of Education